-The Food and Drug Administration (FDA or the Agency), the US authority responsible for medical devices regulation, has recently published a transcript of the final guidance dedicated to the 510(k) Third Party Review Program (3P510K).
+The Food and Drug Administration (FDA), the US authority responsible for medical devices regulation, has recently published a transcript of the final guidance dedicated to the 510(k) Third Party Review Program (3P510K).
 The document follows the initial guidance on 3P510K issued by the Agency earlier in March 2020, providing medical device manufacturers and other parties involved with the additional information necessary to maintain compliance with the regulatory requirements.
 The FDA has also updated the list of medical devices that could be subject to review under the aforementioned regulatory framework.

 FDA Guidance on 3P510K: Key Points

 The present FDA guidance on 510(k) Third Party Review Program highlights the most important regulatory aspects, namely:

 - The factors used by the Agency to determine whether the particular medical device in question is eligible for review to be conducted by the 3P510K Review Organizations (the entities entitled to perform assessment under the 3P510K regulatory framework),

 - The process and procedures performed by the Agency in order to recognize the Review Organization to carry out the assessment, to suspend or withdraw the recognition,

 - Maintaining the proper quality of the services provided by the Review Organizations.

 FDA 510(k) Third Party Review Program in Brief

 The 510(k) Third Party Review Program has been introduced by the Agency in order to expand the availability of medical devices and accelerate existing regulatory procedures to be carried out when placing an entirely new medical device on the market while maintaining the highest level of the patients` health protection.
 According to the information published by the FDA, the implementation of the 3P51K is associated with the following benefits: